Heathfield Vets

 Hello, I’m Gerald.

-Here my work consisted mainly of dairy, beef, sheep herds and pet animals, with the odd bit of game work mixed in.
+There my work consisted mainly of dairy, beef, sheep herds and pet animals, with the odd bit of game work mixed in.

-My first UK job was in Sevenoaks where I worked for 18 months.
+My first job in England was in Sevenoaks where I worked for 18 months.
 An opportunity of practice ownership opened up in Essex and here, together with my business partners, we ran our surgery for 12 years.
 This is where I did numerous personal development courses in pursuit of my main interests, which included canine and feline medicine, abdominal and cardiac ultrasound, soft tissue surgery and oncology (both advanced surgery and chemotherapy treatments).

 Gerald Stam – BVSc MRCVS